Biomarker Glossary

 Glutamine is the most active amino acid in the body as it is involved in more processes than any other amino acid.

-Lauric acid is medium-chain saturated fatty acid.
-The saturated fats family contains various fatty acids that differ in their structure, metabolism and functions.
+Lauric acid is a medium-chain saturated fatty acid.
+The saturated fats family contains various fatty acids that differ in their structure, metabolism, and functions.

 Lysine, also called L–lysine is a building block for proteins.
 It is an essential, positively charged amino acid.
 Our bodies cannot synthesize it so we must obtain it through dietary sources.